arkatebi/genomewide-nucleosome-mapping/README.md

 * Specifically designed to run on NIH biowulf server

 ### Software Usage

+#### Computing DAC for a set of genes

 calDacAll.m: computes distance autocorrelation function (DAC) for a set of genes by mapping MNase digested nucleosomes.

+xDacAll.sh: shell script that invokes the function calDacAll.m.

+#### Computing DAC for two of genes

 calDacPair.m: computes distance autocorrelation function (DAC) for two sets of genes in the same manner as before.

-xDacAll.sh and xDacPair.sh are two shell scripts that invoke the above two functions calDacAll.m and calDacPair.m, respectively.
+xDacPair.sh: shell script that invokes the above the function calDacPair.m.

+##### Data Source
-tables: directory that has the files with the genes and their information
+tables: directory that has the files with the genes and their information used by this software.

+##### Results
 results: output directory where the software writes the output (DAC function values).

 ### Source Code
 This is an open source project and the source code is publicly available on